Todd-Werelius/grunt-ensure/README.md

 ## grunt-ensure v0.1

->Ensures production files have associated best practice files which typically include Unit Tests, Documentation etc.
+>Ensures that production files have associated best practice files which typically would be Unit Tests, Documentation etc.
-A Alpha feature includes the ability to process templates that can update and create test runners, and create js tests skeletons for QUnit, JUnit, and Jasmine
+An Alpha feature includes the ability to process templates that can update and create test runners, and create tests skeletons for QUnit, JUnit, and Jasmine

 ## Installation